-We also note the efficiency of our approach.
-In terms of wall time, computing ECFP fingerprints and training LightGBM takes 19 seconds on a 12-core Intel Core i7-12700KF CPU on \textit{Peptides-func}.
-In comparison, training the graph transformer or SAN takes up to 60 hours on NVidia A100 GPU \cite{LRGB}.
-We provide additional timings in the Supplementary Material.
+We also highlight the efficiency of our approach.
+In terms of wall-clock time, computing ECFP fingerprints and training LightGBM takes 19 seconds on a 12-core Intel Core i7-12700KF CPU for \textit{Peptides-func}.
+In contrast, training the SAN graph transformer requires up to 60 hours on an NVIDIA A100 GPU \cite{LRGB}.
+Additional timing results are provided in the Supplementary Material.